Contact

 Professional editing services often require a 10 or 15% commission on your publishing royalties.
 Buyer beware!
 Check the small print first!
 (We would not dream of it.)

-We are able to offer the expertise of in-house professional editors at more affordable price thanks to our combination of course-based training and editorial services to help you master editing for yourself guided by dedicated editors to enable you to learn editing skills vital for a writing career.
+We are able to offer the expertise of in-house professional editors at a more affordable price thanks to our combination of course-based training and editorial services.

 Our team are in-house editors motivated by our success stories.